gatsbyjs/gatsby/docs/docs/ecommerce-tutorial/index.md

 export default AdvancedExamplePage
 ```

-When navigating to http://localhost:8000/advanced/ you should now see a list of paragraphs with your sku names.
+When navigating to http://localhost:8000/advanced/ you should now see a list of paragraphs with your SKU names.

 ### Create a component that presents a single SKU